TatuLund/vaadin-create23/README.md

 	- ConfirmDialog server side composition component,
 	- Suite of unit and integration tests for the components and standalone test UI for them

-Notes
+### Notes

 - Backend module has in memory data service built with H2 database and Hibernate and has simulated latency on service layer.
 - Dependency injection framework such as CDI or Spring is not being used, the demo has neutral stance on purpose and demonstrates that especially small applications can be built without them.

 ## This project uses commercial Vaadin products

-This is intentional to demonstrate the current state of Vaadin 8 extended maintenance The following commercial products are used.
+This is intentional to demonstrate the current state of Vaadin 8 extended maintenance.

+The following commercial products are used.

-- Vaadin 8.27.2.
+- Vaadin 8.27.6.
 The application uses some features it provides.
 (The latest free version 8.14.3)
   - Eager UI cleanup
   - Binder: change tracking
   - Binder: draft saving